 “Our goal as yoga practitioners is to free ourselves from selfishness and strengthen our connection to this Self.
 Yoga is the joining of the separate self with the universal Self; it is a process of synthesis.”

 So how do you go about setting your intentions for the New Year?

 Sit comfortably in a quiet place and close your eyes.
 Take a few full, deep breaths to help settle you into the moment, and then ask yourself: How would I like to ‘feel’ in the year ahead.
 Notice the words that come to mind…peace, joy, love, happiness?
 As you repeat these words silently in your mind, notice how you can already feel the exact feelings the words describe just by ‘thinking’ them.
 These qualities are already fully alive within you.

 Whichever feeling or word evokes the strongest desire in your heart, use it to form a short, positive statement e.g. ‘I am at peace and eternally happy’.
 Feel it and realize it in this present moment.
 Not in future tense ‘I will be’, and not conditionally ‘When I have ‘X’ I will…’, but positively and assuredly in this moment: ‘I am…’.

 From the intentions that we set on the Yoga mat and in our hearts, come the fruits of the Sankalpa.
 Thoughts lead to actions, and actions lead to results, so let’s begin putting the wheels into motion for connecting with our true nature, which IS happiness, bliss and boundless joy.

-Happy 2017 everyone, we can’t wait to help guide your practice on the mat and watch as your intentions are realised through the year ahead.
+Happy New Year everyone, we can’t wait to help guide your practice on the mat and watch as your intentions are realised through the year ahead.